Polynomial-Time Algorithms for Computing the Nucleolus: An Assessment: Method by Indirect Function Representation

 The Fenchel-Moreau-based approach of Algorithm~\ref{alg:01}, though originally conceived to compute a pre-kernel element, can, as a byproduct, also be applied to compute the pre-nucleolus for all game classes for which it is known that the pre-kernel is single-valued.
 That is to say, not only for convex games, but also for almost-convex games or veto-rich games, just to mention some important game classes with a single pre-kernel point.

 To delineate the essential features of Algorithm~\ref{alg:01}, we account for the fact that only $n(n-1)/2+1$ constraints are needed, instead of considering a linear problem with an exponentially long set of equations by the ellipsoid method.
 This drastically reduces the order of the constraint set from $O(2^{n})$ to $O(n^{2})$, so that the overdetermined system of equations can be reformulated into a continuous but non-differentiable objective function.
 Moreover, the domain of this objective function partitions into a finite set of payoff equivalence classes, i.e., convex regions.
 Within each of these equivalence classes, the complex, non-differentiable objective function that characterizes the pre-kernel simplifies into a regular quadratic and convex function, allowing us to iteratively solve a system of quadratic convex minimization problems associated with these classes, rather than a single, complex, non-convex problem.
 Thus, by means of payoff equivalence class, the original difficult problem becomes a finite sequence of well-behaved convex quadratic minimization problems.
+Establishing that the Fenchel-Moreau based approach provides a substantial simplification of the characterization of the pre-nucleolus for the class of games with a single-valued pre-kernel.
 At each iteration step, a solution vector of a quadratic optimization problem of type~\eqref{eq:objf2} is determined, allowing for the simultaneous diminishing of all differences in the excesses among the pair of players.
 Therefore, just a linear equation of the form $\mathbf{Q}\,\mathbf{x} = \mathbf{a}$ must be solved by infinite precision via the mapping of~\ref{eq:map_alg} with a polynomial-time worst-case runtime complexity of $O(n^{3})$.

 Furthermore, under a regime of orthogonal projections, the search space is filtrated for updating the payoff vector such that convergence to a pre-kernel element occurs cycle-free.
 Hence, the application of orthogonal projections ensures that at each step, the updated payoff vector is moved toward a balanced state (where surpluses are equalized) within a subspace corresponding to the current equivalence class.
 The imposed filtration of the vector space of excess configurations leads to carrying out, instead of an infinite number of transfers, just a finite number of at most $(\binom{n}{2}-1)$ side-payments among the pair of players to successfully terminate the search process (cf.~\citet[Theorem 9.1.2]{mei:13}).
 Here, each iteration step on the payoff space is translated into the vector space of excess configuration while increasing the dimension of the search space at least by one.
 Typically, this process requires at most $(n+1)$ iterations for an $n$-player game, instead of the worst-case scenario of $\binom{n}{2}-1$ steps.
 Hence, a fast convergence is guaranteed, which is a significant improvement over iterative methods like that of Maschler's approximation method that can have unpredictable or slower convergence.